 Four MPH programs: Epidemiology MPH, Executive MPH, Global Health MPH, or Urban Health MPH

 Flexible plan of study that allows you to customize your education to your career goals

-Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which was ranked by U.S. News & World Report as #1 in the Philadelphia region and #24 in the nation
+Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which was ranked by U.S. News & World Report as #1 in the Philadelphia region and in the top 15% in the nation